Transaction Finality

 Risk assessment:

-Waiting Period: Amount to wait depends on risk tolerance and transaction value.
+Waiting Period: The amount to wait depends on risk tolerance and transaction value.

-Exchange Risk: Exchanges require finality before crediting account.
+Exchange Risk: Exchanges require finality before crediting accounts.

 Finality is critical for settlement.